Yamato-Security/EnableWindowsLogSettings/ConfiguringSecurityLogAuditPolicies.md

 ### Registry

-Many attacks and malware use the registry so it is a great place for evidence, however, it is difficult to only log only what is needed for detection and if you enable all registry access globally, there will be extreme volume of events and possible performance degredation.
+Many attacks and malware use the registry so it is a great place for evidence, however, it is difficult to only log only what is needed for detection and if you enable all registry access globally, there will be extreme volume of events and possible performance degradation.

 Volume: Depends on SACLs.